sjpiper145/MakerSkillTree/README.md

 ✅  STEAM Skills

 Interested in helping put one of these together?
 Or even something that's not on the list?
 Send through your draft and I can put it in the template, or we can do a brainstorm hour to fill it in.
 If you're an expert and help me put something together a skill tree for the repository, or can assist in translating the sheets into different languages I'd love to send you a box of goodies from my [online store](https://www.etsy.com/au/shop/makerqueenau) to say thanks.
 Let me know if you're interested, email: steph@makerqueen.com.au

+# How to Make Your Own

+Use the template pack in the files, including PNG / PDF and AI files to fill in with your software of choice.
+If you've filled it in, I'm happy to polish it with custom icons and release it in this repository.

+My aim with the skill trees is:
+- flexible with goals rather than too specific, everyone's journey is different
+- Inspiring to try new things rather than completionist
+- Include options for tools that aren't cost / availability restrictive

+With a total of 73 skill tiles, there's a lot of boxes to fill in!
+To help prompt ideas, I usually include the following:
+- What's the first few things you do in this skill?
+- What materials might you use at a basic / intermediate / advanced level?
+- What tools might you use at a basic / intermediate / advanced level?
+- What techniques might you use at a basic / intermediate / advanced level?
+- What might go wrong and how would you fix it?
+- Where might you visit to learn more / get involved in a community?
+- What interskill / interdisciplinary techniques could you try?
+Eg. Electronics + Textiles = Wearable Tech
+- Gifting a friend something made from x skill
+- Teaching a class or friend on x skill
+- Releasing an online tutorial on x skill

 # Example Skill Trees